UNIDOS Network

 Waste Management Permit Delay: A Community Victory in Kettleman City

-In December 2024, Waste Management applied to renew the permit for the Kettleman Hills hazardous waste landfill — one of the largest in the nation, located right next to our community.
+In 2025, Waste Management applied to renew the permit for the Kettleman Hills hazardous waste landfill, one of the largest in the west coast, located right next to our community.

 This win proves the power of organized communities to protect their health, environment, and future.
 UNIDOS will keep pushing to make sure Kettleman City’s voice leads every step of the way.